-- Through dynamic as insertion, publishers get access to server-side insertion of video ads.
+- Through dynamic insertion, publishers get access to server-side insertion of video ads.

 You can find out more about what video ad features are supported for GAM 360, advanced GAM 360, and GAM here.

 These were a few additional benefits of having Google Ad Manager 360.
-It comes with hectic requirements for man-power and in-depth understanding of the platform.
+It comes with hectic requirements for manpower and an in-depth understanding of the platform.
 This can be challenging for some publishers to get started with GAM 360.

 If you are facing similar challenges, then we recommend you discuss this with Google Support or your Google Account Manager.